serokell/xrefcheck/README.md

 ## For further work [↑](#crossref-verifier)

 - [ ] Support for non-Unix systems.
-- [ ] Support links detection in different languages, not only Markdown.
+- [ ] Support link detection in different languages, not only Markdown.
-  - [ ] Haskell haddock is first in turn.
+  - [ ] Haskell Haddock is first in turn.

 ## Issue tracker [↑](#crossref-verifier)